FreeLanguageTools/vocabsieve/cx_freeze/README.md

 We are using `cx_Freeze` to build our distributable binaries.

-`app.py` is a copy of `ssmtool.py` in the root directory, renamed to avoid naming conflicts.
+`app.py` is a copy of `vocabsieve.py` in the root directory, renamed to avoid naming conflicts.

 ## Windows
 First, install `cx_Freeze` from `pip`.
-Then, install `ssmtool` package too.
+Then, install `vocabsieve` package too.

 Then, type `python setup.py bdist_msi` (creates installer)